15 February 2022

 In 2012, Facebook bought Instagram after 18 months of Instagram’s launch.
 It’s one of the top performing platforms, especially with the millennial age group.

 If you are unfamiliar, it’s basically a photo, graphic, and video blog.
 People are drawn to Instagram because they don’t have to see unnecessary status updates (like they do on Facebook and Twitter), and they can be very selective of what shows up on their feed.
 It’s easier to navigate and see the type of content a page posts as Instagram has a simple grid format.

 Since it is owned by Facebook, it features a lot of the similar advertising opportunities; however, there’s more free advertising opportunity than Facebook.

-More importantly, over one-third of Instagram users have used it to make purchases online.
+More importantly, 81% of people on Instagram use the platform to research products and services.
 It makes sense – if you use it, you’ll see how easy it is to share images of a product and provide a link to purchase.
 There’s also a lot of inspirational pictures and quotes posted on it, so it’s easy to weave in marketing products along with posting content.

 There’s also the Instagram explore page.
 Basically, that is curated material Instagram puts together for a user based on the previous posts they liked.
 So, as long as you tag your posts with hashtags geared toward your target audience, your page will begin to show up for people who would probably be interested in your brand.

 For example, if you run a yoga studio account, you’ll probably want to add hashtags such as “#yoga, #vinyasa, #meditation, #namaste” and other words associated with your practice and other things yogis are interested in.